iamrobzy/podcast-search/README.md

 uv add -r requirements.txt
 ```

-4. Set up the environment variables from the [Google Gemini API](https://aistudio.google.com/apikey).
+4. Set up the environment variables from the [OpenAI API](https://platform.openai.com/docs/overview).
 Copy the `.env.example` file to `.env` and fill in the values.

 5. Run the [Elastic Search Engine](https://github.com/elastic/elasticsearch) is running locally on http://localhost:9200.